Somewhere in Northern Scotland

 The smell of rust and oil was dominant in the air.
 Half an hour passed since they left the city port.
 Yet they’ve seen no end on the sways of the vessel.
 Feeling cramped in the captain’s cabin, Mia decided to cool off and walked out on the deck.
 The breeze brushed her pinkish cheeks, carrying the smell of the sea, which hardly bothered her by now.

 There was a sense of freedom in the wind.
 With her eyes close, she easily dreamt it was true.
 She was free and away from the bustling street of the city, which was filled with people as they go about their daily routine.
-The rustling of crowds and roaring sound of horns during rush hour felt suffocating.
-It used to give her comfort being surrounded by people.
+The rustling of crowds and the roaring sound of horns during rush hour felt suffocating.
+It used to give her comfort in being surrounded by people.
 For years, her work included her presence in front of an audience.
 For a moment, she could still hear an echo of applause.
 Now, it felt like a detached dream or a memory.

 Then it was gone.

 A loud ripped from the engine startled her awake.
 In reality, she wasn’t close to freedom.
 Though her aunt hadn’t viewed the island the same way as she did.

 Another throaty sound of the engine, the rusty floating vessel carried them closer towards their destination.
 She lingered by the front railing, not a hint of seasickness kicking in.
 Unlike her youthful and spirited aunt, her face was devoid and paled in comparison to her own.
 There were times she showed signs of throwing up, yet in the hour they were at sea, she never once asked for a bucket.

 “Mia!
 Mia!
 Where are you?”
 Her aunt’s shrill voice was drowned by the sound of the waves splashing on the side of the boat.
 “Mia!”